edualm/SeedTruck/README.md

 ## Tests

-Coming soon.
-Reason is that I am not being able to run them under Xcode 12, so not much point in writing them unfortunately.
+Not many were written since I wasn't being able to run them under Xcode 12.
+I should fix that probably...

 ## License